Gronis/OpenEcs/README.md

 NOTE: OpenEcs is still in beta and usage with the library might change.
 If you need a complete ECS library for a serious project, I suggest looking further.
 I want more stuff like custom component allocators and perhaps a compile time configurable EntityManager and SystemManager.
-Some way to handle events might be useful. to include.
+Some way to handle events might be useful to include.
+Though, I don't want to bloat the lib with too much features.
 Let me know what you think and what is missing, I hope you enjoy using OpenEcs.

 ##Why OpenEcs?
 I authored OpenEcs after using other ECS libraries.
 The main reason for this was that I wanted to write my own, and it